hannorein/rebound/docs/integrators.md

 ## TRACE

-NEEDS TO BE UPDATED
-TRACE is a hybrid symplectic integrator.
+TRACE is a hybrid time-reversible integrator, based on the algorithm described in [Hernandez & Dehnen 2023](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.4639H/abstract).
-It uses WHFast for long term integrations but switches over discretely to BS for close encounters.
+It uses WHFast for long term integrations but switches reversibly to BS for all close encounters.
+TRACE is appropriate for systems with a dominant central mass.
-The TRACE implementation is described in xxx.
+The TRACE implementation is described in UPDATE LINK [Lu et al in prep](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.4639H/abstract)

 The following code enables TRACE and sets the critical radius to 4 Hill radii